 Family members won't have access to each other's files, but you'll be able to see how much storage everyone is using.

 Family members will be able to view each other's locations on Find My and Messages.
-Setting this feature up will also allow family members to see the location of each other's devices in Find my iPhone.
+Setting this feature up will also allow family members to see the location of each other's devices in the Find My app.

 If a family member wants some privacy from their family, they can switch off 'Share My Location' in iCloud settings to turn their location off until they choose otherwise.